 Dynamic Theme Data

 Dynamic theme data lets merchants customize your theme without touching code.
-You define a schema (schema.json) that describes the available settings, and merchants fill in the values through the admin panel.
-Those values are then available in every Liquid template as theme_data.
+You define schemas — schema.json (store-wide), optional product-data-schema.json (per product), and section_schema in custom home blocks — and merchants fill values through the admin panel.

 How It Works